yunwooseong/RethinkVAE/README.md

-## [Under Review] Rethinking Overconfidence in VAEs: Can Label Smoothing Help?
+## [Recsys'25] Rethinking Overconfidence in VAEs: Can Label Smoothing Help?

 This is the Pytorch implementation for Recsys Paper